lukaspirkl/lukaspirkl.github.io/_projects/cumulus.md

 ---
 layout: project
 title: Cumulus
 description: A game about blowing to the clouds.
-It was in two weeks for Shaknews game jam.
+It was done in two weeks for Shacknews game jam.
 image: assets/images/cumulus-title.gif
 date: 2019-10-20
 tags: